alexandruboboc/droptabs/README.md

 **Default: 'true'**

+### pullDropdownRight
+Whether to make the dropdown float to the right of the current container.
+If false, will keep the dropdown inline to the right of the visible tabs.

+**Default: 'true'**

 ### development
 This enables a fixed developer div that shows some live info.
 Only for use in development mode.